 The windmill itself can be found conveniently located next to a wheat field.

-Farmer Fred can be found in the farmhouse just to the south of the cabbage patch where players may start the Sheep Shearer miniquest.
+Farmer Fred can be found in the farmhouse just to the south of the cabbage patch where players may start the Image:miniquest.png Sheep Shearer miniquest.
 Additionally, a dairy churn can also be found in the farm house.

 The River Lum is bridged at three points in and around Lumbridge.
 The eastern half of the town has only recently fallen under attack by raiding bands of goblins.
 However, except for a few intrepid farmers who seem relatively unscathed by the goblin raids, most of the residents live across the river on the west bank.

 Despite this hostile environment, there are numerous points of interest along the eastern bank of the River Lum.
-Just across the northern-most bridge, you'll find a cow pen along with Gillie Groats and here dairy cows.
+Just across the northern-most bridge, you'll find a cow pen along with Gillie Groats and her dairy cows.
 Members will additionally be able to speak to Copernicus Glyph in order to sculpt one of his four statues.

 To the north, you'll come across the house of an unnamed, attackable Farmer in possession of a dairy churn.
 Just outside of his fenced off chicken coop, you'll find yourself three willow trees requiring a Woodcutting level of 30 to cut.
 Vasquen the farmer will tend to your produce in his hops patch located west across the main road beyond the stone fence.

 The eastern banks are also a great place for catching various types of fish including trout, salmon, pike, and rainbow fish using either a fishing rod or a fly fishing rod.
 These fishing locations are marked by a symbol on the minimap.